menphina/Thaliak.Network/README.md

 > Will there be Pcap support?

 Maybe.
 Whether to implement Pcap packet capture depends on the overall development progress of Milvaneth Project, but you are free to implement a PcapSniffer by yourself.

+> OpCodes will one day out-dated.

+Sure.
+So I decided to use `GetMessageId` instead of employing enums or consts.
+Note that those currently in these methods are for test purpose ONLY.
+In fact, you can get them from config files, from some websites, from databases.
+Whatever, it's a method.